Platichthys

 Platichthys is a genus of flatfish native to the North Pacific and North Atlantic oceans.
-Despite being in the family Pleuronectidae (popularly known as righteye flounders), all three species in the genus Platichthys are often "lefteyed", i.e. they lie on the sea bottom on their right side, with both eyes on the left side.
+Despite being in the family Pleuronectidae (popularly known as righteye flounders), all four species in the genus Platichthys are often "lefteyed", i.e. they lie on the sea bottom on their right side, with both eyes on the left side.

 Species

-There are currently three recognized species in this genus:
+There are currently four recognized species in this genus:

+A single fossil species is known in †Platichthys miostellatus Sakamoto & Uyeno, 1989 from the Middle Miocene of Japan.